 As health care professionals, our duty is to do no harm to our patients and to provide the best care for them.
 Sometimes, that means using intervention methods to prevent patients from harming themselves or those around them.

 The most common method is the use of restraints.
-This type of intervention is used in a number of specialities, not just psychiatric and mental health.
+This type of intervention is used in a number of specialties, not just psychiatric and mental health.
 Some may be commonly used on units where patients are confused or have difficulty moving in order to prevent falls or other issues.

 When to Use Restraints

-The ideal goal is to never use restraints for patients.
+The ideal goal is to never use restraints on patients.
 The American Nurses Association encourages all registered nurses to reduce the use of restraints as much as possible, although the organization recognizes that there are instances when it’s necessary.

 Once health care professionals exhaust all other possible interventions, using restraints is the last resort for protecting a patient and the people around them from harm.
 Some of the reasons restraints might be used include the following: